jwoos/frotz-js/README.md

 [![Build Status](https://travis-ci.org/jwoos/javascript_frotz.svg?branch=master)](https://travis-ci.org/jwoos/javascript_frotz)
 [![Dependency Status](https://dependencyci.com/github/jwoos/javascript_frotz/badge)](https://dependencyci.com/github/jwoos/javascript_frotz)

+**THIS WILL ONLY RUN ON NODE V6 AND UP**: this is due to the heavy use of ES6 syntax including defining a class instead of a function and its prototypes (although it's just syntactic sugar).
+I will work to make the ES5 option available without transpiling after other features have been fleshed out.

 ### Installation *OPTIONAL*
-**THIS WILL ONLY RUN ON NODE V6 AND UP.**: this is due to the heavy use of ES6 syntax including defining a class instead of a function and its prototypes (although it's just syntactic sugar).

 This module requires the dfrotz binary.
 One is provided but maybe you just want to compile it yourself?